 • The 2005 Buffalo offense led the NCAA Division II ranks in passing offense at 363.8 yards per game, while ranking No. 7 in scoring offense (40.3 ppg) and No. 9 in total offense (477.3 ypg).
 His 2005 offense set school records for completion percentage (.669) and total yards per attempt (6.9 ypa).

-He then spent two years at Baylor, with BU averaging 23.6 points per game, the team's best mark since 1996.
+• Spent two years at Baylor (2006-07), with BU averaging 23.6 points per game, the team's best mark since 1996.
 The spread attack also allowed Baylor to break almost every school single-game and season passing record.
-The Bears were third in the Big 12 and No. 11 nationally in passing yards per game (275.0).
+The Bears ranked third in the Big 12 and No. 11 nationally in passing yards per game (275.0).

-Hays most recently spent one season at Tarleton State, where the club averaged 32.1 points and nearly 400 yards of offense per game (391.9).
-Tarleton was one of the most improved teams in NCAA Division II this year, doubling its win total from 3-8 in 2010 to 6-5 in 2011.
+• Spent the 2011 season at Tarleton State where the club averaged 32.1 points and nearly 400 yards of offense per game (391.9).
+Tarleton was one of the most improved teams in NCAA Division II, doubling its win total from 3-8 in 2010 to 6-5 in 2011.
 The offensive output was also a huge benefactor of Hays' experience.
 Tarleton averaged just 21.5 points per game the year before his arrival.